jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 />

-If you’re trying to fit in all the sights of Athens and need some healthy food fast, [Maepole](https://www.maepole.com/) is your best bet.
-You’ll recognize it from the street by the bright produce-filled mural on the side and the herb garden out front.
-This tasty counter service eatery focuses on food that’s good for you (no high-fructose corn syrup and no antibiotics in the meat) and good for the planet (compostable plates and cutlery).
+If you're trying to fit in all the sights of Athens and need some healthy food fast, [Maepole](https://www.maepole.com/) is your best bet.
+You'll recognize it from the street by the bright produce-filled mural on the side and the herb garden out front.
+This tasty counter service eatery focuses on food that's good for you (no high-fructose corn syrup and no antibiotics in the meat) and good for the planet (compostable plates and cutlery).